SCCA RallyCross: Scoring

 Often the layout of the course will change throughout the day as the course must move away from dangerous ruts and other obstacles that are formed by the cars during competition.
 Each run made on the course could be drastically different than the last for a given driver.
 Instead of taking the best time out of a number of runs, the times for each run are summed together.
 Added to this time is an additional 2 seconds for every cone the car hit and 10 seconds for any gate that was missed.
 The winner is determined by the lowest combined time.
 RallyCross events have one car on course with no wheel to wheel or pass other cars.
 This process is similar to the timing for stage rally with individual runs over the same course instead of varying special stages.

 Classes

 SCCA RallyCross events are open to all closed-top production based automobiles that are capable of passing a simple technical inspection.
 The vehicles are classed by drive train, modifications allowed, and in some cases power.
 The SCCA's guidelines for vehicle classification are as follows:

 Stock

-This category is for cars that are nearly stock with very few upgrade allowances.
-A cat-back exhaust and the replacement of consumable items, such as tires and brake pads with street legal replacements, are allowed.
-The category is further broken down into: